-Current and Proposed Units in the College of Architecture and the Arts, UIC Proposed name change to: College of Architecture, Design and the Arts Current Structure Proposed Structure School Department School of Architecture School of Architecture (no change) Department of Art History School of Art and Art History Department of Art History Department of Art (from Art area within existing School of Art and Design) School of Art and Design School of Design (Art Area now in Department of Art in School of Art and Art History) Graphic Design Area Industrial Design Area Department of Theatre and Music School of Theatre and Music Department of Music Department of Theatre
+Current and Proposed Units in the College of Architecture and the Arts, UIC Proposed name change to: College of Architecture, Design and the Arts

+Proposed Structure Current Structure School Department School of Architecture School of Architecture (no change) Department of Art History School of Art and Art History Department of Art History Department of Art (from Art area within existing School of Art and Design) School of Art and Design School of Design (Art Area now in Department of Art in School of Art and Art History) Graphic Design Area Industrial Design Area Department of Theatre and Music School of Theatre and Music Department of Music Department of Theatre new college name, which incorporates the professional focus of design and architecture, the interdisciplinary nature of art and art history, and the conservatory and professional pedagogies taking place in theatre and music.
+In this configuration the schools will more strongly interact with the four important campus institutions that are housed within the college: Gallery 400, the Jane Addams Hull-House Museum, the City Design Center, and the UIC Theatre; and the UIC Innovation Center, a major cross-campus initiative cofounded with the College of Business Administration and the College of Engineering.

-The reorganization creates a college with an appropriately balanced academic focus and strengthened leadership structure at the unit level that will ensure the fulfillment of the visions enumerated by the proposed Schools of Design, Art and Art History, and Theatre and Music, and the existing School of Architecture.
-This new structure is reflected in the new college name, which incorporates the professional focus of design and architecture, the interdisciplinary nature of art and art history, and the conservatory and professional pedagogies taking place in theatre and music.
-In this configuration the schools will more strongly interact with the four important campus institutions that are housed within the college: Gallery 400, the Jane Addams Hull-House Museum, the City Design Center, and the UIC Theatre; and the UIC Innovation Center, a major cross-campus initiative co-founded with the College of Business Administration and the College of Engineering.
+The reorganization creates a college with an appropriately balanced academic focus and strengthened leadership structure at the unit level that will ensure the fulfillment of the visions enumerated by the proposed schools of Design, Art and Art History, and Theatre and Music, and the existing School of Architecture.
+This new structure is reflected in the

-The Vice President for Academic Affairs concurs with this recommendation.
-The University Senates Conference has indicated that no further Senate jurisdiction is involved.
+The vice president for academic affairs concurs with this recommendation.
+The University Senates Conference has indicated that no further senate jurisdiction is involved.